Liv2107/Python/README.md

 # Python

-Here I created a small folder of basic python programs I have made in my free time.
+Here I created a folder of basic python programs I have made in my free time.

-I have used python for a long time and now choose to expand my knowledge to working with Java and C++.
+Through the work done in my dissertation project, AI and ML models will be added to this folder in the near future.